m3g/SPGBox.jl/docs/src/usage.md

          g[1] = 2*x[1]
          g[2] = 2*(x[2]-2)
        end
 ```
 By Julia convention, to indicate that the gradient function modifies the vector `g`, we add
 the `!` to its name, although this does not affect at all its behavior.

 ## Calling the solver, without bounds

-The solver `spgbox!`, which modifies the input value of `x`, has a
+The solver function is `spgbox!`, which mutates the input value of `x` (with the best solution found in it at the output).
+Alternatively, use `spgbox` to call the solver without modifying the values of the input vector (although a copy of if this vector will be produced).

-minimal calling syntax of
+The solver calls have a minimal calling syntax of
 ```julia-repl
 julia> x = rand(2);

 julia> R = spgbox!(f,g!,x)
 ```

 The results will be returned to the data structure `R` of type